lmorg/murex/docs/GUIDE.quick-start.md

 > It is important to note that all strings in expressions are quoted whereas
 > strings in statements can be barewords.

-There are three ways to quote a string in _murex_:
+There are three ways to quote a string in Murex:

 * `'single quote'`: use this for string literals    ([read more](parser/single-quote.md))
 * `"double quote"`: use this for infixing variables ([read more](parser/double-quote.md))